 Line 1d(2)(a).
 "RPA '94" Current Liability.
 All plans regardless of the number of participants must provide the information indicated in accordance with these instructions.
-The interest rate used to compute the "RPA '94" current liability must be in accordance with guidelines issued by the IRS, using the 90% to 105% interest rate corridor of Code section 412(I)(7)(C)(i) for plan years beginning in 2004.
-However, a special rule under Code section 412(b)(5)(B)(ii)(II) provides that, for the 2004 plan year, the interest rate used to determine current liability must not be above and must not be more than 10 percent below the weighted average of the rates of interest, as set forth by the Treasury department, on amounts invested conservatively in long-term investment-grade corporate bonds during the 4-year period ending on the last day before the beginning of the 2004 plan year.
-See Notice 2004-34.
+The interest rate used to compute the "RPA '94" current liability must be in accordance with guidelines issued by the IRS and, pursuant to the Pension Protection Act of 2006, must not be above and must not be more than 10 percent below the weighted average of the rates of interest, as set forth by the Treasury Department, on amounts invested conservatively in long-term investment-grade corporate bonds during the 4-year period ending on the last day before the beginning of the 2006 plan year.